blidblid/berglund/projects/rx/README.md

 # @berglund/rx

-`@berglund/rx` is an architecture that divides apps into two parts
+`@berglund/rx` is a state architecture that divides state into two parts

 - observables
-- components
+- operator components

 The library is more of an idea than an implementation.
 If you look through the sources, you'll find very few lines of code.

 ## The architecture